thiagontnx/SecurityBootcamp/detect/storage/objects/objects.rst

    .. figure:: images/worm.png

-You realize your colleagues didn’t enable **WORM** and **Versioning** settings, so you have to do it yourself to protect the company’s data from attackers and for audit purposes.
+You realize your colleagues didn’t enable **WORM** and **Expiration** settings, so you have to do it yourself to protect the company’s data from attackers and for audit purposes.

 #.
 Click **Enable Version**.
 #.
 Click **Enable WORM** and set the **Retention Period** to 3 years.